FH Münster

+FH Münster (German: Fachhochschule Münster) is a public university located in the city of Münster, North Rhine-Westphalia, Germany, with an additional campus in Steinfurt.

-FH Münster, based in the Westphalian city of Münster with a second campus in Steinfurt, is a German university.
-It has a student enrolment of around 15,000 (as of winter semester 2018/19), making it one of the largest public universities of applied sciences in Germany.
-It has twelve faculties and one central scientific unit.
+As of the winter semester 2023/24, the university has an enrolment of approximately 14,700 students, making it one of the largest universities of applied sciences in Germany.
+The institution comprises twelve faculties and one central scientific unit.